 The Ski Swap and Turkey Sale are annual events the club hosts over the Thanksgiving weekend at the base of Blackcomb and at the club cabin.
 Under the management of the Swap Director, the event involves the receiving of skis, snowboards and boots from public and retailers for sale.
 The club manages the inventory, pricing and sale of items for a percentage of the final sale price.
 The club also assists with buyer’s selection and fitting of items.
 Upwards of 60 volunteers are required each of the 4 days to work in shifts to staff a variety of positions from set-up / tear down, receiving and tagging merchandise, to sales and support roles.

-At the beginning of each season, the club hosts an annual fundraising Gala and Auction where guest enjoy a single evening of food, entertainment as well as silent and live auctions.
-Under the management of the Gala / Auction Director auction items are solicited from members and local businesses for display and bidding the night of the event.
+Each season, the club hosts an annual fundraising Event and Auction where guest enjoy an evening of food, entertainment as well as silent and live auctions.
+Under the management of the Event / Auction Director auction items are solicited from members and local businesses for display and bidding the night of the event.
 There are a number of ways volunteers can assist in the pre-event set up to the night of the event including: receiving and pricing of auction items, reservations and ticket sales, guest check in and collection of bid amounts during check-out.
 Typically 10 volunteers are needed to communicate and manage pre-event planning with an additional 20 helpers the night of the event.

 Club Social’s and Ski Racer Café